Nico-Shock/My-Arch-Workspace/README.md

 - In the Appearance settings, make sure to select the "Klassy" theme in the Window Decoration.

-## Klassy Settings:
+## Klassy Settings

-### Klassy Window Decoration:

 **Buttons:**

 - Set the icons to Fluent
 - Set the icon size to 16
 - Select bold icons
-- Select the "Full-height rounded Rectangle" shape
+- Change the shape to full-height rounded rectangle

 **Window:**

-- Set the corner radius to 0
+- Set the corner radius to 6
 - Uncheck the box "Colourize with highlighted buttons colour"
 - Go to the Window Outline Style and change the outline to 2.15, the opacity of active windows to 80% and of inactive windows to 55%
+- Go to the title bar settings under title bar opacity and adjust the title bar opacity, the same way as the window rules opacity (or however you prefer).
+The opacity for active is 85% and for inactive 90% in my case.

 ### Klassy Application Style:

 **General:**

 - Uncheck every box with "Draw.." (so, uncheck all boxes)

-## Install Papirus Icons

-1. Open the icon settings in Appearance in the KDE Plasma settings
-2. Click on "Get New"
-3. Search for "Papirus"
-4. Install the default "Papirus" icon theme and in the drop-down menu select the standard one called "papirus-icon-theme-versionnumber.tar.xz"
+- Under the transparency you can lower the transparency for your context menu.

 ## Konsole

 ### Change Font Size:

-1. Right-click the Konsole window and select "Edit Current Profile," then go to Appearance
+1. Right-click the `Konsole` window and select "Edit Current Profile," then go to Appearance
 2. Here you can change the font, I like to change it to the DejaVu Sans Mono font (11px).

 ### Editing the Top Bar:

-- Right-click the top bar of the Konsole and try to remove everything except the title bar
+- Right-click the top bar of the `Konsole` and try to remove everything except the title bar

 ## Editing the Taskbar/Panel